Groom kidnapping: In popular culture

+In the ancient Sanskrit play Vina-Vasavadatta, king Pradyota kidnaps Udayana after deciding that he is a suitable groom for his daughter Vasavadatta.

-Inspired by the real-life experience of a close friend, director Sushil Rajpal has made a film on the issue.
+Inspired by the real-life experience of a close friend, director Sushil Rajpal made a film on the issue.
 Titled Antardwand, it won the 2007 National Film Award for Best Film on Social Issues, and was released in 2010.
 Groom kidnapping was also the subject of the TV series, Sab Ki Jodi Wohi Banata Bhagyavidhataa (2009) on Colors TV.

 Dramas Ghar ek Sapna and Do Qadam Door are based on groom kidnapping and marriage.
 The practise is also captured in the Indian romantic comedy films, Jabariya Jodi and Atrangi Re.